 When taking the mass of M87* $M$=6.5$\times10^9$ $M_{\odot}$ given by the EHT Collaboration, we plot the corresponding contours in Fig. \ref{ppFitaP1B}.
 For $D_s\in(39, 45)\mu$as, it also falls in the range of negative $\alpha$.
 While taking into account of the 10\% offset of the diameter such that $D_s=37.8\mu$as, $\alpha/M^2$ takes 0.26 for $a/M$=0.5.
 However when $a/M>$0.83, $\alpha$ will become negative, i.e., $\alpha/M^2$=-0.05 for $a/M$=0.94.

 In summary, combining with the mass estimated from the stellar dynamics or by the EHT Collaboration, the observation favors $\alpha/M^2\in$(-4.5, 0) when considering the black hole spin $a/M\in$(0.5, 0.94).
-Therefore, modeling M87* with a rotating GB black hole, astronomical observation favors a negative GB coupling constant.
+Therefore, modeling M87* with a rotating CGB black hole, astronomical observation favors a negative $\alpha$.